 Beyond the number ¡

-The traditional expansion of numerical space is termed the complex plain.
-The number ‘i’ was developed to compensate for the inability for the traditional number line to accommodate the square root of -1.
-However, what our new mathematics observations begin to allude to is the fact that both square and root numbers, whether positive or negative express a particular quality in relation to the number ONE and Infinity.
+The traditional expansion of numerical space is termed the complex plane.
+The number ‘i’ was developed to compensate for the inability for the traditional number line to accommodate -√1.
+However, our new mathematical observations begin to allude to the fact that both square and root numbers, whether positive or negative, express a particular quality in relation to the number ONE and Infinity.

-As the number ‘i’ only accounts for the square root of -1 it is not adequate enough to express this infinite relationship for other root or square numbers.
+As the number ‘i’ only accounts for the -√1, it is not adequate to express this infinite relationship for other root or square numbers.
 The picture that begins to emerge is that the number ‘i’ is only one of a whole set of root and square numbers, that have yet to be accounted for.

 There's more to maths than meets the ¡